roman-milk/roman-milk.github.io/punishment-weekend.md

  'Yes Sir,' They answered in harmony.
 I left them to complete their chores and walked into the living room carrying the unopened grades from college.

  When I entered the living room, there were 4 mature young ladies standing at attention facing the couch, with their jean's puddled at their ankles and their bikini panties on display.
 Their panties were very skimpy and tight and you could see eight bottom cheeks peeking out of the bottom edges.
 Karen and Kathleen the oldest at 23, of the four, had on white and pink nylon panties respectively.
 Beth, who was 21, had on a pair of nylon flowered undies and Annie the youngest at 19 had on a bright yellow thong.
-Report_Story #1